ArikKarim/arikkarim.github.io/README.md

 # 🌐 arikkarim.github.io

-You've reached the README.md of Arik Karim's personal website!
+You've reached the README.md of Arik Karim's personal website! *Thanks for stopping by!*

 ## ℹ️ Overview